stanislavgggg/betmaster-vipbot/README.md

 - **"Registered in all"** opens a request per brand in the region and queues them — each screenshot the user sends is matched to the next brand in the queue.
 - **Duplicate protection**: one open request per brand per user; already-approved brands can't be claimed twice.
 - **Expiry**: an hourly watchdog removes users whose free period ended (ban + immediate unban, so they can rejoin later) and messages them to renew.
 Set `AUTO_KICK_EXPIRED=false` to only notify.
+- **Multiple admins**: the request is posted to every chat in `ADMIN_CHAT_ID`.
+The first person to press a button wins — all other copies get stamped with the decision and lose their buttons, so nobody handles the same screenshot twice.
+- An admin only receives DM copies after they have pressed `/start` on the bot at least once; Telegram blocks bots from writing first.
 - **Rejections** send a canned message; use `/note` to add a specific reason.
 - Approving a second brand for the same user **extends** access rather than resetting it.